Building The Kingdom

 Yes, vents do allow warm air to be exhausted from an attic, but this warm air should not be coming from the living space.
 Warm air escaping from lower levels into the attic is only the result of poorly installed or insufficient insulation.

-With a clear understanding of how the roof and attic ventilation works, you’ll have a much better idea of your present situation.
 Proper air circulation is critical in order to maintain a comfortable and healthy home.
-If there is any question as to the condition or effectiveness of your roof ventilation, it’s important to have it thoroughly inspected.
+It’s also important to the longevity of your roof.
+So, it’s very important.
+Unlike some roofing companies that just want to sell you a new roof, we want to maintain a population of thousands of satisfied customers.
+If there is any question as to the condition or effectiveness of your roof ventilation, it’s important to have it thoroughly inspected — and you can count on us.

 Innovative products such as GAF rigid vents, offer professional roofers the perfect solution and features to optimize roof and attic ventilation.
 Although the basic principles are straightforward, there is a science behind creating balanced ventilation.